semantic-release/semantic-release/README.md

 2. In order to publish to a different `npm` registry you can specify that inside the `package.json`’s [`publishConfig`](https://docs.npmjs.com/files/package.json#publishconfig) field.

 3. If you want to use another dist-tag for your publishes than `'latest'` you can specify that inside the `package.json`’s [`publishConfig`](https://docs.npmjs.com/files/package.json#publishconfig) field.

-4. `semantic-release` generally tries to orientate itself towards `npm` – it inherits the loglevel for example.

 ## Plugins